Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Tablets 250 mg.

-1 or 2 blister packs, together with instructions for use, are placed in a cardboard box.
+1 or 2 contour cellless packages along with instructions for use are placed in a cardboard pack.

-1 or 2 blisters, together with instructions for use, are placed in a cardboard pack.
+1 or 2 blister packs along with instructions for use are placed in a cardboard pack.

 Storage conditions